- Featured Modules

 While some tools or equipment may seem pretty intuitive, it’s always best to avoid using items unless you’ve been trained in proper handling.
 This is for your safety as well as the safety of those around you.

-Not only can drugs and alcohol affect your motor skills, they can also impair your judgment and ability to communicate.
+Not only can drugs and alcohol affect your motor skills, but they can also impair your judgment and ability to communicate.
 Even prescription drugs can have a serious effect on your ability to handle machinery and tools safely.

 Being well-rested helps employees maintain the focus and situational safety awareness that contribute to workplace safety.
 In some places, work breaks may be established according to contract; in others, it’s on the employees to work out breaks among themselves.